I’ve spent six weeks travelling across Turkey.

-My trip through Turkey saw me traveling overland from Istanbul to Fethiye with stops in Cannakale, Troy, Selçuk Ephesus, and Pamukkale.
+My most recent trip through the country saw me traveling overland from Istanbul to Fethiye with stops in Cannakale, Troy, Selçuk, Ephesus, and Pamukkale.
 From Fethiye, I spent 11 days sailing a yacht around the southwest coast of the country, visiting Göcek, Gökkaya, Kekova Roads, Kalkan, Karakaören, Kaş, Kayaköy and Uçagiz.
-I finished my time in the country with a stay in the small village of Kadikalesi.
+And I spent a week-long stay in the small village of Kadikalesi with friends.
+Over that time period, I travelled with my boyfriend, travelled alone, and travelled with two of my friends, who were women.

-I genuinely didn’t know what to expect from my time Turkey.
-I’d struggled an awful lot while traveling solo through Morocco due to the harassment and abuse from local men — so much so that I’d had to cut my trip short — and I’d heard from several people to expect Turkey to be similar.
+I genuinely didn’t know what to expect from my time Turkey, but I’ll hold my hands up and confess that I was anxious about visiting.
+I’d struggled while traveling solo through Morocco due to the harassment and abuse from local men — so much so that I’d had to cut my trip short — and I’d heard from several people to expect Turkey to be similar.

 There Was a Noticeable Difference — But Not a Bad One